 Reverse flow in a sewer system is rare but can occur in certain situations.
 A profile view of reverse flow is shown in Figure 9.

-FIGURE 9: Reverse Flow
+FIGURE 9: Profile View of Reverse Flow

 The scattergraph shown in Figure 10 is from a 12-inch sewer that is overpowered by a much larger downstream interceptor.